The Clyde in the Classroom project summary pdf and project outline below provide a general overview of the project.

 •How? – Children will be transported to the Glasgow Science Centre for the Launch Days.
 Buses will be arranged by the Clyde River Foundation.
 Consent forms for pupils to travel out of school will be administered by individual schools.
 Fish will be released by walking to local burns where practicable, otherwise transport will be arranged to-and-from release sites.
 A full risk assessment will be carried out for all activities associated with the project and all relevant health and safety guidelines will be adhered to.

 •Who? – Troubleshooting and technical back up will be provided by the Clyde River Foundation (Telephone: 0141 330 5080).
-The Foundation will ensure that appropriately trained staff or volunteers will make regular visits to participating schools.
+The Foundation will ensure that appropriately trained staff will make regular visits to participating schools.

 •Why? – Clyde in the Classroom is a self-contained environmental project.
 Teachers can use the project to enhance all learning outcomes within the Curriculum for Excellence.
 Pupils will develop skills in science and positive attitudes towards social and environmental responsibility.